Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 When you run Jest it will look for any files with `test.js` in the name and run any test code found there.
 Jest logs the results of all tests to the console.

-A test is run by calling the:
+A test is run by calling:

 `test(desc, callback)`